JenuelDev/Explorer-Context-Menu-Integration-for-windows-terminal/README.md

+# [DEPRECATED]
+> ### Note: The functionality available in this repository is probably no longer useful for versions 1.9.x and above.
+And this is no longer supported.

 <img src="https://github.com/MisterJ936/Explorer-Context-Menu-Integration-for-windows-terminal/blob/master/images/icon-v2.png?raw=true" align="right" width="150" />

 #  Explorer Context Menu Integration for Windows Terminal
 By just installing this bat files, will automatically add the options on your Context Menu when right-clicking to a folder or inside a folder.
 Dont Worry This is very safe.

 ## Important